SawadeeGolfSawadeeGolf

 80%

-of lifetime UV exposure occurs during outdoor recreation — golf is a major contributor
+of lifetime UV exposure comes from outdoor recreation

 5+